Notes on Redland, for those that might be curious:

 oceanfloor.org Ocean Floor is the solo project of Aonghus Reidy (b.1985), an Irish composer of electronic and

 instrumental music for instruments such as synthesizer, harmonium and piano.
-Since his debut release 'Jupiter' in 2014, he has released several albums of slowly evolving harmonies and soundscapes, with elements of ambient, minimalist and experimental styles.
+Since his debut release 'Ocean Floor' in 2011, he has released several albums of slowly evolving harmonies and soundscapes, with elements of ambient, minimalist and experimental styles.
 Based in Bristol, UK....more